William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Photographs and architectural drawings - Royal Institute of British Architects The British Architectural Library was founded in 1834 as the library of the Royal Institute of British Architects.
 It is the largest and most comprehensive resource in Britain for research and information on all aspects of architecture and probably the finest collection of its kind in the world.
 A search for Birmingham comes up with over 200 images.

-Photographs - flickr Birmingham group Modern photographs of the City contributed by members.
+Photographs - Flickr Birmingham group Modern photographs of the City contributed by members.
 Includes separate groups for certain districts eg. Bournville, Kings Norton, Sutton Park.

 Photographs - Photo by D J Norton The personal site of Mark Norton, son of D J Norton, an amateur photographer of the 1950s and -60s.
 Many photographs are railway- and tram-related and many were taken during the development of the Inner Ring Road.
 The author is developing the site with his own photographs especially of the changing City Centre.
 Also here is a collection of photographs by Leonard Stace and the Geoff Thompson Archive.

 Photographs - Geograph British Isles This project aims to collect geographically representative photographs and information for every square kilometre of the UK and the Republic of Ireland.
 The photographs may be searched by inputting a postcode (the first part is sufficient), grid reference or placename.
 Sponsored by The Ordnance Survey and linked to their maps and to Google Earth.
+See the Birmingham photographs.

 Photographs - Photoaddiction A website of interesting photographs of derelict places by Michael Scott.